How to start running (or get back into it after a long break)

 1. Lie on your side with your legs extended and hips stacked.

 2. Bend both knees to draw your legs behind you.
 Prop up your upper body on your bottom elbow with the forearm and palm flat on the floor.
-Check that your elbow is in line with your bottom shoulder.
+Check that your elbow is in line with the bottom of your shoulder.

 3. Lift your hips off the floor and hold for 10 to 30 seconds.